IT Security Standard: Network Security

 This standard describes the requirements for placement of assets on the campus network, access to the campus network, transport of data across the network, and management of the network against security threats.

-- CSU Information Security Policy - 8045: Information Technology Security, 8060: Access Controls
+- CSU Information Security Policy - ISO Domain 9: Access Control

 Controls are in place through policy, standards, guidelines and practices to support Cal Poly’s Information Security Program.
 Various sets of controls are required to protect information contained on computing devices connected to the university’s network.
 These controls are determined based on the classification of the data, services provided and associated risk to the university if these assets were compromised.

 Controls established through policy and standards specific to computing devices on campus protect against vulnerabilities such as:

 - Vulnerabilities in software (operating system and/or application)

 - Unsecured configuration / mis-configuration

 - Inappropriate user access configurations (e.g. access too broad, no longer used, etc.)

 - Poor user practices (e.g. easily cracked passwords, saving confidential data on unprotected computers, installing software from a non-trusted source, etc.)